 Are you one of those people that can count how many massages you have had on one hand?
-You're not alone.
-In fact, our entire culture tells us that we should work harder and longer, taking as little time off as possible.
-If you take that time off – it is seen as a “luxury.”
+You’re not alone.
+In fact, our entire culture tells us we should work harder and longer, taking as little time off as possible.
+If you take that time off – we see it as a “luxury.”
 We are all given the message that this is a luxury we cannot afford.

 Through media and other forms of communication – verbal and non-verbal – we get a consistent social message:

 - Massages are only things that people with lots of time on their hands get to enjoy!

 - You work too hard, how can you make time to get a massage if you can’t even make time to cook dinner?